From hiking to eating the best seafood in Ireland, here are the best things to do in Howth!

 Located only a 20 minute drive east of Dublin, Howth is a great getaway for anyone who wants to get out of the busy city and enjoy true Irish hospitality.

-It might be hard to imagine, but Howth is actually one of the most popular tourist attractions in all of Ireland, right up there with the Guinness factory!
+It might be hard to imagine, but Howth is actually one of the most popular tourist attractions in all of Ireland, right up there with the Guinness factory (skip the line with that tour)!

 That being said most people only visit town on a day trip, so if you’re willing to spend a few nights out there you’ll get to experience the true atmosphere of this gorgeous little town.